jonathanSimonney/My-TODO-list/readme.txt

 make animation when opening the modal?

+//TODO add picture showing if card has description or no.

 add class so boxes appear in full screen when clicked (with all of their functionalities, that is, change name, field with content, etc.)